oganix/MonoTouch-OpenEars/README.md

-This project provide MonoTouch binding for the [OpenEars](http://www.politepix.com/openears framework).
+This project provides MonoTouch binding for the [OpenEars](http://www.politepix.com/openears framework).

 There are two folders: